 Making the decision to begin long-term dialysis is not easy because it entails a major change in lifestyle, including a dependency on machines to maintain life.
 However, for most people, a successful dialysis program results in an acceptable quality of life.
-Most people undergoing dialysis are able to eat a tolerable diet, have normal blood pressure, and avoid progression of nerve damage, severe anemia (a decrease in the number of red blood cells, which carry oxygen to the cells of the body), and other severe complications.
+Most people undergoing dialysis are able to eat a tolerable diet and have normal blood pressure.

 Dialysis usually requires the effort of a team of people: